Dead End

 Hand-binded with thick waxed thread

-The project blends documentary with personal narrative, offering a raw, unfiltered look at the lived experience of mandatory military enlistment.
-By juxtaposing intimate moments with the machinery of militarization, the book invites viewers to question the normalization of conscription and reflect on the personal cost of state-imposed service.
+Dead End is a personal photographic project blending documentary with personal narrative from my time in the Greek army, offering a raw, unfiltered look at the lived experience of mandatory military enlistment.
+It invites viewers to question the normalization of conscription and reflect on the personal cost of state-imposed service.

-Rather than depicting heroic narratives or the spectacle of military life, the work turns inward.
-It focuses on the small, often overlooked moments that reveal the human cost of militarization: the fatigue etched into faces, the stillness between drills, the private negotiations of fear, resistance, and resignation.
+Rather than depicting heroic narratives or the spectacle of military life —a narrative promoted by military institutions— the work turns inward.
+It focuses on the small, often overlooked moments that reveal the human cost of militarization: the fatigue etched into faces, the stillness between drills, the feelings of fear, resistance, and resignation.
 The photobook weaves these moments into a nonlinear narrative, blending documentary observation with the intimacy of a personal journal.